derp-dev/cognicocingoc/README.md

 #Implement_request Now I can go through the steps of fulfilling the user's request, documenting my process along the way.

-\#Conclusion I have completed the user's request to the best of my abilities.
-My train of thought has been serialized throughout the process.], }
+#Conclusion I have completed the user's request to the best of my abilities.
+My train of thought has been serialized throughout the process.],
+}
 ```

-# Coherence may be an illusion, but it is an incredibly powerful one.
+# Coherence may be an illusion, but it is an incredibly powerful one. -bard[&derp]

 ____